Vaflan/FastPHPWeb/README.md

 # FastPHPWeb
-Rapid method to heave up the web server with PHP
+Rapid method to heave up the web server with PHP.

 It all tested on:

 	Windows XP/7/8.1